You are using an outdated browser. Please upgrade your browser to improve your experience.

 Dogs and cats: You may think you know all there is to know about these household favorites, such as the need vaccines, stool checks, and flea control.
 However, did you know your pet needs routine blood and urine tests.
 Regular physical exams will allow for early detection of cancer and kidney disease.
 Subtle signs of arthritis, limping or allergies can be picked up early through regular veterinary visits.

-Cold-blooded pets: Iguanas can develop abscesses, metabolic bone disease and a dangerous condition called egg binding in which the eggs get stuck in the reproductive tract.
-Turtles can get colds and other respiratory ailment along with eye problems, obesity and a condition called shell rot.
+Cold-blooded pets: Turtles can get colds and other respiratory ailments along with eye problems, obesity and a condition called shell rot.

-Birds: Birds hide the signs of their illness and therefore close attention to their eating, defecating, activity, and breathing is very important in order to catch illness early.
+Birds: Birds hide the signs of their illness and therefore other respiratory ailments, defecating, activity, and breathing is very important in order to catch illness early.
 Labored breathing, poor appetite or digestive problems all indicate a potential medical condition.
 Dr. Simon, an experienced bird vet, can detect these subtle changes and begin treatment early.

 Ferrets: Ferrets must be vaccinated against canine distemper and rabies.
 They can also suffer from fleas or other parasites, digestive problems, cardiomyopathy and various internal cancers.